 While there is a nip in the air and I’ve reached for a cardi after what seems like months without one, I will look back on this summer fondly.
 Heat makes for memorable summers.
 Cracking flagstones is my kind of weather.
 This summer hit the record books.
 It seemed that every door and window was open for weeks, still light mornings and long golden evenings.

 Shorts and dresses

 High temperatures brought out all the summer dresses.
 A nation that seems to favour grey and black appeared in bright colours and florals.
 If not dresses, then shorts.
 Everywhere I went this summer, women wore shorts, short shorts.
 The simplest, care-free item of clothing, largely left off of style guides and requiring a bit of ‘leg confidence’.
 Previously, I had filed cut-offs (the type that stops at the top of your thighs) with teen-wear.
 This summer they were quietly claimed by all women.
 Which inspired me to buy my own, less cut-offs, more short baggy shorts.
 Not flattering but with a bit self-tan and “it’s too hot to care” attitude, they became the most comfortable item to live in across endless sunny weeks.

-Not as much as I hoped, only getting to the end of Adam Kay: This is Going to Hurt.
+Not as much as I hoped, only getting to the end of.
 The highs and lows of the NHS a very compelling read and a reminder to value our Health Service.

 How was your summer?